kr55/ssiscataloger/index.md

 If there is any warning or error during the migration, it will be shown against the respective folder in the Result column of the grid.

-**Note**: Sensitive environment variables, project, or package parameter values are encrypted in SSISDB with the master key.
+Note - Sensitive environment variables, project, or package parameter values are encrypted in SSISDB with the master key.
 Hence, such values cannot be copied in this migration.
 However, such variable/parameter names will be listed in Result column tooltip and the status value will be shown as a warning.
 You can also save migration reports in txt format by clicking on Save Report.

 I would love to hear from you about your experience using this tool.
 Please feel free to share any sort of feedback that will help me make this more productive.